indrayam/nerd-notes/MAP.md

 # Map to guide me through the "Clouds"
-I would like to think of this file as a "map" for me to navigate through.
-What is this map of?
-This is a map that helps me understand that if I was a rookie starting off today in the IT industry as a Software Engineer, I would need a map that helps me understand the services that the "Big 3" (AWS, GCP and Azure) offered!
-My plan is not to go through every single one of these *points-of-interest* on the map, just like you don't visit every single destination called out on a travel map :wink:
+I would like to think of this file as a map that will hopefully help me guide through the sometimes maddening lanes-and-bylanes of the Public Clouds!
+If I was a rookie starting off in the IT industry as a Software Engineer today, I would need a map like this to help me better understand the services that the "Big 3" (AWS, GCP and Azure) offer!
+There is a good chance I will not be able to go through every single one of these *points-of-interest* on the map in detail.
+And that's ok.
+I just want to know when I get lost :wink:

 Things that I have spent time on will be marked with a ~~strikethough~~